 - About Us

---Report Prepared by the St. Louis Federal Reserve Bank
+--Report Prepared by the Atlanta Federal Reserve Bank

-WASHINGTON (MNI) - The following is an excerpt from the summary of
+WASHINGTON (MNI) - The following is the overall summary of the

 Overall Economic Activity

-temporarily reduced shipping volumes.
-Residential real estate activity
+than expected.
+Residential real estate activity remained constrained

 Employment and Wages